What is Faced Plywood?

 Q: How do you maintain faced plywood?

-A: Faced plywood should be cleaned after each use and stored in a dry, covered area to protect it from moisture and damage.
-Any cut edges should be sealed to maintain water resistance, and damaged sheets should be repaired or replaced as needed.
+A: Clean faced plywood after each use and store it in a dry, covered area to prevent moisture damage.
+Seal any cut edges to maintain water resistance.
+Repair minor damage when possible, and replace badly damaged sheets when the panel can no longer perform safely.

 Faced plywood remains a cornerstone in modern construction due to its durability, versatility, and cost-effectiveness.
 Whether you’re working with film-face plywood, shuttering plywood, or formwork plywood, these materials provide a reliable solution for various building challenges.
 They are suitable for applications ranging from concrete casting to temporary structures.